PCHES-IAMDDI

 Through this we identified three major focus areas for the last two years of the project:

-- integrated climate change impacts assessment
+- integrated climatic impacts modeling

-- integrated assessment model component emulation
+- integrated model component emulation

 - characterizing and representing uncertainty

-The essence of PCHES-IAMDDI was in organizing and executing parallel efforts and research coordination which requires bringing researchers, research communities, and disciplines together in productive ways that aimed to improve the whole integrated assessment modeling community.
+The essence of PCHES-IAMDDI was in organizing and executing parallel efforts and research coordination which requires bringing researchers, research communities, and disciplines together in productive ways that aimed to improve the whole integrated modeling community.